JackPendarvesRead/RoR2FluffyMods/ChronobaubleFix/README.md

 If you have any issues you can usually find me on the ROR2 modding discord (@Fluffatron).
 Please bear in mind that as with all mods here this is something I do in my spare time so may not always be able to immediately fix any issues that you come up with.

 ## Changelog:

+v2.0.2
+- Tidy up of hook logic
+- Edit readme to make more clear the known issues

 v2.0.1
 - ReadMe update